-Safety, Control, and Instruction Decals are installed on the machine; v are missing, illegible, or damaged, a replacement should be ordered and installed if any are missing, illegible, or damaged, a replacement should be ordered and installed before putting the machine into operation.
+Safety, Control, and Instruction Decals are installed on the machine;

+if any are missing, illegible, or damaged, a replacement should be ordered and installed before putting the machine into operation.
 The Decal Part Number is listed below and in the Parts Manual.